 How to acclimate Sand sifting starfish

-Take clean 3 or 5 gallon bucket or container, Fill the half of bucket using treated water (dechlorinate water)
+- Take a clean 3 or 5-gallon bucket or container, Fill the half of bucket using treated water (dechlorinate water)

-Float the fish bag on the bucket/container.
-Allow 20 minutes to soak that fish bag on the bucket water, then star fish will acclimate the temperatures of outer environment
+- Float the fish bag on the bucket/container.
+Allow 20 minutes to soak that fish bag in the bucket of water, then starfish will acclimate to the temperatures of the outer environment

-You can angle the bucket.
-It facilitate enter new organism easily in to the new environment
+- You can angle the bucket.
+It facilitates enter new organisms easily into the new environment

-Connect airline regulators to control the water passing rate.
-(You can adjust it using a regulator or add knots in air supplying valve)
+- Connect airline regulators to control the water passing rate.
+(You can adjust it using a regulator or add knots in the air supplying valve)

-The dip one corner of airline pipes in main aquarium and suck water by other end of airline pipes
+- They dip one corner of airline pipes in the main aquarium and suck water from the other ends of airline pipes

-Water supply rate should be 2-4 drips per second.
-When the water volume of bucket is double, discard half of water from the bucket
+- The water supply rate should be 2-4 drips per second.
+When the water volume of the bucket is double, discard half of the water from the bucket

-Again add airline pipe in to the bucket and water flow rate should be same
+- Again add the airline pipe into the bucket and the water flow rate should be the same

-Enter your specimen to that plastic bag, Turn off lights of main aquarium for 3,4 hours
+- Enter your specimen into that plastic bag, Turn off the lights of the main aquarium for 3,4 hours

-Gently remove bag from water bucket and placed it under water of main aquarium.
-Seal off the bag and release your starfish to the your main tank
+- Gently remove the bag from the water bucket and placed it under the water of the main aquarium.
+Seal off the bag and release your starfish to your main tank

 The most important thing, you should be patient when doing acclimating procedures.
 You should have spent around one hour acclimating.